MicrosoftDocs/architecture-center/docs/ai-ml/architecture/batch-scoring-databricks-content.md

 ![Diagram showing batch scoring of Apache Spark classification models on Azure Databricks.](_images/batch-scoring-spark-models-databricks.svg)

-This architecture can use [Mosaic AI Model Serving](/azure/databricks/machine-learning/model-serving/) to seamlessly deploy models for batch and real-time inference using Azure Databricks' serverless compute.
-It provides a unified interface for scaling resources dynamically, enhancing both performance and cost-efficiency in processing large datasets.
+This architecture can use [Mosaic AI Model Serving](/azure/databricks/machine-learning/model-serving/) to deploy models for batch and real-time inference using Azure Databricks' serverless compute.
+It provides an interface for scaling resources dynamically, enhancing both performance and cost-efficiency in processing large datasets.

 *Download a [Visio file](https://arch-center.azureedge.net/batch-scoring-spark-models-databricks.vsdx) of this architecture.*